BjoernPetersen/volctl/README.md

 [![GitHub (pre-)release](https://img.shields.io/github/release/BjoernPetersen/volctl/all.svg)](https://github.com/BjoernPetersen/volctl/releases) [![GitHub license](https://img.shields.io/github/license/BjoernPetersen/volctl.svg)](https://github.com/BjoernPetersen/volctl/blob/master/LICENSE)

-A simple Kotlin library providing access to audio volume control.
+A simple Kotlin library providing access to audio volume control on Windows and Linux.
 Can also be used from Java.

+The library uses native C++ code to directly access the relevant system APIs, there are no further dependencies.

 ## Compatibility

 This library is compatible with Java 1.8+.

-**Note:** volctl is only compatible with Windows for now.

 ## Usage